 SHOULD I TALK TO THE INSURANCE COMPANY?

 It makes sense for the insurance company to try and speak with you before you speak to an attorney.
-After all, their claims adjusters’ primarily responsibility is to settle your personal injury claim for the lowest possible amount.
+After all, their claims adjusters’ primary responsibility is to settle your personal injury claim for the lowest possible amount.
 Therefore, an adjuster will often call you and offer to settle your personal injury claim within days of the accident.
-The main problem is that it is never advisable to settle a personal injury claim without knowing the full extent of your injuries and damages.
+However, it is never advisable to settle a personal injury claim without knowing the full extent of your injuries and damages.
 The way that we are able to determine the true value of your personal injury claim and the full extent of your injuries is to collect all of the necessary information that is relevant to your claim and then to thoroughly review that information before we present it to the insurance company.

 NO FEE UNLESS YOU RECOVER

 Although some of the legal representation that we provide involves a payment of a retainer fee, we will handle your North Carolina car accident claim on a contingency fee basis.
 That means that we don’t get paid until you get paid.
 We will pay for the costs and expenses to represent you, and then once we are able to resolve your case, we will collect a percentage of claim amount.

 A major part of any North Carolina car accident is the signing of various documents.
 You have to sign a release for your attorney to collect your medical bills and records.
 You will also have to sign a release to resolve your property damage claim as well as release once your personal injury claim has been resolved.